helidon-io/helidon/service/README.md

 for this purpose.
 If a supplier is need to break dependency cycle, use `Supplier<List<Contract>>`, and you will get instances resolved only once you call `get()` on the supplier.

+## Replacing implementations

+To replace an implementation for injection points that expect zero or one instance, simply create a service with a higher weight than the one existing in the system.

+There may be cases where we want to replace implementations where a `List` is requested.
+For such cases introducing a higher-weight service would not yield the expected result - we would get a combined list.
+For these cases, you can create a `@Service.Replacement` service (this is not a scope!).
+Default weight for services annotated with `@Service.Replacement` is `Weighted.DEFAULT_WEIGHT + 10`.

+The resolution of services works as follows:
+- find all service descriptors that satisfy the lookup (i.e. the contract requested)
+- order them by weight (secondary ordering via `TypeName.compare(TypeName)`)
+- use all services up to (and including) the first service that is a replacement

+As a result, if there is a single replacement service with the highest weight, only results from that service will be used (this is the expected use case for replacement).
+This can be used in tests, or in production if a replacement of a service that is always on classpath is needed.

+There is also an alternative to disable service discovery and list all service descriptors in `ServiceRegistryConfig`.

 # Glossary

 | Term            | Description                                                                                                                                                                                                   |